Our Pupil Premium

 The Catch-Up Premium gives schools additional funding to support Year 7 pupils who need extra support in literacy and numeracy.

 Over a quarter of Year 7 students did not achieve a scaled score of 95 in their KS2 Reading test, their KS2 Maths SATs tests, or both.
-We intend to allocate the premium based on the proportion of students requiring support in each area.
-Therefore approximately 70% of the funding will support literacy programmes, and 30% will support numeracy initiatives.
+The premium was distributed based on the proportion of students requiring support in each area.
+Therefore approximately 70% of the funding supported literacy programmes, and 30% supported numeracy initiatives.

 |Proportion of students scoring less than 95 for reading||70%||£9,500|